Helmut Kipphan Student Chapter Competition

 Awards

 The Helmut Kipphan Cup.
-The “Helmut Kipphan Cup” is a traveling trophy that will be inscribed with the school names and years of all previous winners.
+This is a traveling trophy that will be inscribed with the school names and years of all previous winners.
 The winning school will also receive a certificate that indicates its Grand Prize Award.
-The Trophy/Cup will be awarded to the winning school during the Annual Technical Conference.
-The student chapter representatives will be able to bring the Trophy/Cup back to their school for display and promotion for the following academic year.
-The security and safe return of the Trophy/Cup will be the responsibility of the school (loss or damage will be the responsibility of the TAGA chapter/school).
-The Trophy/Cup must be brought to the following year’s TAGA Annual Conference; if the chapter does not plan to attend, then the Trophy/Cup must be returned to the TAGA office (at PRINTING United Alliance) prior to the TAGA Annual Technical Conference the following year.
+The Cup will be awarded to the winning chapter during the TAGA NextGen Annual Conference.
+The student chapter representatives will be able to bring the Cup back to their school for display and promotion for the following academic year.
+The security and safe return of the Cup will be the responsibility of the school (loss or damage will be the responsibility of the school).
+The Cup must be brought to the following year's TAGA Annual Conference; if the school does not plan to attend, then the Cup must be returned to the TAGA office (at WhatTheyThink) prior to the TAGA NextGen Annual Conference the following year.

 • Packaging Production